|Funding Program:||Investment Road and Rail Program

 Benefits for the project include improved travel reliability along the Bruce Highway and on the side roads, improved productivity through transport efficiency and significant improvements to manoeuvrability for heavy vehicles turning to and from the highway.

 The Australian Government has committed up to $11.49 million to the project, in partnership with the Queensland Government.

-Construction is expected to commence late 2018 and be completed early 2020, weather permitting.
+Construction is expected to commence early 2019 and be completed early 2020, weather permitting.

 Disclaimer: The material contained in this site is made available

 on the understanding that the Department is not thereby engaged in rendering professional

 advice for a particular purpose.
 Before relying on the material in any important